StoneOrbits/VortexEngine/docs/index.md

 ## Getting Started

 Are you a new Vortex Device owner looking to get started?
 Follow the [Getting Started Guide](getting_started.html) for the first steps.

 ## Upgrade Guide

 Do you already own a Vortex Device and want to upgrade it?
-Follow the [Vortex Engine Upgrade Guide](upgrade_guide.html)
+Find your device in the [Device List](vortex_devices.html) and start there.

 ## How Vortex Works